cl4k/Deployment/README.md

 ---------------------------------------------------------------------

 ### CAUTION
-This script has to goal to deploy a virtual machine by using virtuatbox, an OS : Debian .
+This script's goal is to deploy a virtual machine by using virtuatbox and an OS : Debian .
 With a full associative characteristic coming from the subject Roger-skyline-1 ( used by Ecole 42).
 Without modification the VM is only running on computer from school42.
 To be launched :